-- 5.1.1 Essex Highways has an approved 2019/20 revenue budget allocation of £27.2m within which the revenue task orders detailed in Appendix 1 can be accommodated. - 5.1.2 Essex Highways has an approved 2019/20 capital budget allocation of £72.8m within which the capital highways maintenance task orders detailed in Appendix 1 can be accommodated (Task orders 13, 17b, 21, 73 & 81).
-The £72.8m Highways capital budget allocation is funded partly by an un-ring-fenced Department for Transport (DfT) grant of £30.2m and ECC resources.
-The associated revenue cost of borrowing is approximately £2.6m per annum.
-This is accounted for within the Medium-Term Resources Strategy (MTRS), there are no additional costs as a result of this decision. - 5.1.3 Also within the approved 2019/20 capital programme is a capital budget allocation of £43.9m in relation to named Highways Major schemes which can accommodate the named schemes task orders as detailed in Appendix 1.
+- 5.1.1 Essex Highways has an approved 2020/21 revenue budget allocation of £23m within which the revenue task orders detailed in Appendix 1 can be accommodated.
+The task orders will be set at a level to ensure the budget can accommodate any cost pressures that contractually must be incurred. - 5.1.2 Essex Highways has an approved 2020/21 capital budget allocation of £76.9m within which the capital highways maintenance task orders detailed in Appendix 1 can be accommodated.
+The £76.9m Highways capital budget allocation is assumed to be funded partly by an un-ring-fenced Department for Transport (DfT) grant which is estimated to be £28.8m and ECC resources.
+The associated revenue cost of borrowing to fund the remainder of the maintenance programme is approximately £3.2m per annum (based on £48.1m borrowing being required).
+This is accounted for within the proposed Medium-Term Resources Strategy (MTRS), there are no additional costs as a result of this decision. - 5.1.3 Also within the approved 2020/21capital programme is a capital budget allocation of £47m in relation to named Highways Major schemes which can accommodate the named schemes task orders as detailed in Appendix 1.
 This is funded by a mixture of grants and ECC resources.
-It is estimated that the associated revenue cost of borrowing is approximately £1.1m per annum.
+It is estimated that the associated revenue cost of borrowing is approximately £902,000 per annum (based on £13.4m borrowing being required).
 This is accounted for within the MTRS, there are no additional costs as a result of this decision.